CrazyRobMiles/Python-in-FreeCAD/README.md

 # Python in FreeCAD
 Sample Python programs which create interesting objects in FreeCAD.
 You can open these files as Python programs using **File>Open** in FreeCAD version 1.0.

 All the programs are in the code folder.
+If you want general tips on Running Python in FreeCAD and how to get started, go [here](https://github.com/CrazyRobMiles/freecad-tips)

 ## Simple Panel
 When you run this program it creates a simple panel.